^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In the classification of diseases of the periapical tissues, acute periodontitis occupies a special place, since most often it concerns the category of young patients, it develops rapidly and can lead to premature loss of teeth with untimely appeal to the dentist.
+In the classification of diseases of periapical tissues, acute periodontitis occupies a special place, since it most often affects the category of young patients, develops rapidly and can lead to premature tooth loss if you do not contact a dentist in a timely manner.

-For the first time the acute form of periodontitis was described in detail about a hundred years ago and was called at that time diffuse atrophy of the alveolar bone.
-Since then, the disease, its etiology, clinical manifestations and methods of treatment have been studied more thoroughly, but the acute and chronic form of periodontitis continues to affect the population with the same frequency, which indicates the multifactority of the reasons and the need for further research in this area.
-Causes and factors provoking acute inflammation of the periodontal disease often cause its development, symptoms and, accordingly, methods of treatment.
+The acute form of periodontitis was first described in detail about a hundred years ago and was called diffuse atrophy of the alveolar bone at that time.
+Since then, the disease, its etiology, clinical manifestations and treatment methods have been studied more thoroughly, but acute and chronic periodontitis continues to affect the population with the same frequency, which indicates the multifactorial nature of the causes and the need for further research in this area.
+The causes and factors that provoke acute periodontal inflammation often determine its development, symptoms and, accordingly, treatment methods.

 Causes of acute periodontitis